 NARRATRICE

 Kisling, the Pole, was the first artist to paint Kiki, and Foujita was equal first.
 When Kiki first met the Japanese artist, he was living in the rue Delambre, a stone’s throw from La Rotonde.
 The young girl had pinned a piece of red material inside the opening of her coat, to create the illusion she was wearing an elegant dress.
-But there was no dress, and underneath her coast, she was stark naked.
+But there was no dress, and underneath her coat, she was stark naked.
 Foujita approached her hairless pubic area, and peering closely at it, exclaimed:

 “No hair?”